Worst-Case Distance-Aware Error Bounds for Neural Networks: INTRODUCTION

-\ac{DAREK} offers a structured, bottom-up framework for uncertainty quantification, enabling the diagnosis of errors at the unit level of a neural network~\cite{ataei2025darek}.
+The term ``spline'' originates from the flexible wooden strips once used by shipbuilders, which were shaped by anchoring them to fixed control points (or knots).
+In spline error analysis, this idea translates into constraining spline knots to a subset of the training data and estimating the approximation error at a test point as a function of its distance to the nearest knots.
+Within this framework, our prior work~\cite{ataei2025darek}, \Ac{DAREK}, offers a structured, bottom-up framework for uncertainty quantification, allowing error diagnosis at the unit level of a neural network.
 However, it lacks a principled mechanism for Lipschitz division and error sharing; therefore, its performance is sensitive to heuristic design choices.
-Moreover, the composition of spline functions in spline neural networks, including \ac{DAREK}, produces highly nonlinear functions, often leading to a non-smooth approximated function, which can be addressed by regularization\cite{liu2025kan}.
-The hybrid architecture of~\ac{K-DAREK}, which combines \ac{MLP} and spline components, produces smoother function approximations by adopting simpler nonlinear transformations.
-Additionally, incorporating scaled spectral normalization introduces explicit Lipschitz control and confines the feature range of each MLP block.
-These enhancements together mitigate the challenges of Lipschitz sharing and improve the stability and reliability of uncertainty estimates.
+Moreover, the composition of spline functions in \ac{DAREK}, and in \acp{SNN} more broadly, can yield highly nonlinear behavior, often resulting in non-smooth approximations (which may be mitigated through regularization~\cite{liu2025kan}).
+The hybrid architecture of~\ac{K-DAREK}, which combines \ac{MLP} and spline components, produces smoother function approximations by using simpler nonlinear transformations.
+Also, incorporating scaled spectral normalization introduces explicit Lipschitz control and confines the feature range of each \ac{MLP} block.
+Together, these enhancements reduce the challenges of Lipschitz sharing and improve the stability and reliability of uncertainty estimates.